Build robust marketing campaigns on Marketo using rich customer data from your data warehouse

 You can use custom tokens to populate your email template with data from your model.

-In the example above, we want to dynamically populate our email subject.
-See tokens.
+In the example screenshot above, a custom token makes it possible to dynamically populate the email subject.

-A. Create a Smart Campaign that you will trigger.
+Next, you need a Smart Campaign to trigger.
+Follow these steps if you need to create a new one.
 Make sure that your campaign belongs to a program.

 For additional reference, see Marketo's how-to article.

 Each new row in your model triggers your Marketo Smart Campaign.
 That means that Hightouch triggers the campaign for every row in your model on your first sync run, or if you trigger a full resync.
 In subsequent sync runs, only new rows in your model's query results trigger the campaign.

 To start, select a campaign you've created in Marketo.
 Only campaigns triggerable via web service API are listed here.
 If you don't see the campaign you want to trigger in the dropdown, make sure it's follows the prerequisites and then click Refresh in Hightouch.

 Marketo Smart Campaigns can only be triggered for leads that already exist in your Marketo instance.
 To trigger an email for the intended leads, select the model column that contains either the leads' Marketo GUID or Email.

 If you use email for your lead matching and your leads aren't